Troy-Smith-95/trax-frontend/README.md

 - Pulls data for thousands of songs via spotify API while handling any errors to make sure data collection completes without crashing
 - Averages out the data for thousands of songs to generate weekly insights and trends
 - Uses progress bars and charts to cleanly display data
+- Generates and displays playlists based on different audio profiles
+- Save playlists to users' Spotify account
 - How to feature explains the platform to the user
 - Infomation icons in dashboard provide the user more context on specific features
 - Reponsive design from mobile to desktop